unexist/blog/_posts/2022-02-18-logging-vs-tracing.md

 ### Combining logging and tracing

-Currently, there is no easy way in [OpenTelemetry][21] to add a trace or span id to your logs, but in general both can be used like **correlation id** from the logging example with [interceptors][12].
+Currently, there is no easy way in [OpenTelemetry][21] to add a trace or span id to your logs, but in general both can be used like a **correlation id** from the logging example with [interceptors][12].

 When we fetch the **trace id** from the current context, we can append it to the [MDC][20] and et